Charleston District Begins the Grand Strand Renourishment Project

 In December 2024, the Charleston District awarded a contract to Great Lakes Dredge and Dock Company to place two million cubic yards of material on Myrtle Beach, equivalent to 200,000 dump trucks, along 26 miles of coastline.
-The renourishment is funded entirely by the Corps of Engineers and will cost $72 million.
+The renourishment is funded entirely by the U.S. Army Corps of Engineers and will cost $72 million.
 The project will help reduce the risk to life and infrastructure behind the dunes along the Grand Strand.
-We look forward to starting this important work for the area in the near future as we realize the impact to the local, state, and federal economies.
-Approximately 17.6 million people visit the Grand Strand area annually with an economic impact of $12.5 billion.

 Hurricane Ian struck Myrtle Beach and the South Carolina coast in September 2022 and Hurricane Debby in August 2024, causing severe erosion to the beach.
 The project performed as designed, reducing the damages to the infrastructure behind the beach.